Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 Psychological Injuries

-Psychological injuries can often be the most damaging of all, even though they don't hurt you physically.
+Psychological injuries can often be the most damaging of all, even though there are no physical symptoms.

-The most common psychological injury is PTSD which can manifest itself after a very severe car accident.
+The most common psychological injury is PTSD, which can manifest itself after very severe motor vehicle crashes.

 Studies done by the National Center for PTSD have shown that about 9% of car accident survivors will develop PTSD as a result of the crash.

-Other psychological disorders like depression and anxiety may also result from physical injuries that limit your daily functioning.
+Other psychological disorders like depression, anxiety, and emotional distress may also result from physical injuries that limit your daily functioning.

 -back to top